pkgjs/detect-node-support/README.md

         // raw version specifiers and keywords (as keys) resolved to exact Node.js versions (as values)
-        // the value will be `false` when the specifier/keyword is unrecognized "resolved": {
+        // the value will be `false` when the specifier/keyword is unrecognized
+        // will be an empty object when the `raw` array is empty "resolved": {
             "8": "8.17.0",
             "10": "10.18.0",